joelwking/ansible-aci/README.md

 # ansible-aci
 Using Ansible for Cisco ACI Deployment and Orchestration.

+## NOTE
+THIS CONTENT HAS BEEN DEPRECATED!
+Please refer to the Cisco ACI supported modules in Ansible 2.4 and later releases.

 ## Modules
 This is demonstration of Ansible, an open source automation tool, which is used to configure a Cisco Application Centric Infrastructure (ACI) fabric.